Forum 2:19 – embracing diversity

 After 18 years meet the newly re-designed face of Pavement Project.

 This month, NINE BEATS is hosting Mark Scandrette as he talks about the Ninefold Path and the way of Jesus.
-Come and join us to explore the ancient wisdom of the beatitudes.

 Big Church Day Out turns 10 next month!
 Join Lifewords and VerseFirst as we head down for all the fun-filled goodness.